 Sec.
+UBC 2905(a).
+FOUNDATION INVESTIGATION.

-UBC 2905(a) GENERAL.
-The soil at each building site shall be classified.
-Such classification shall be determined by a California-licensed engineer experienced in soils engineering.
-When approved by the Building Official, the following exceptions are applicable:
+1. GENERAL.
+The classificatin of the soil at each building site shall be determined when required by the Building Official.
+Such determination shall be made by a California licensed engineer experienced in soils engineering.